ETAs vs covariate Plot

 Either a character string to use

-or a formula to usefacet_grid_paginate
+facet_wrap_paginateor a formula to usefacet_grid_paginate.- .problem

 The $problem number to be used.
 By default returns the last estimation problem.